jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 The lighting calculations are the same as for the other light sources seen above with the exception that we do not need the light source position and we do not apply the attenuation.
 The light vector $\mathbf{L}$ is simply the direction vector $\mathbf{d}$ negated.

-We are going to use a function to calculate the directional lighting, add the function prototype before the `main()` function
+We are going to use a function to calculate the directional lighting, add the function prototype before the `main()` function in the **multipleLightsFragmentShader.glsl** file

 ```cpp
 vec3 directionalLight(vec3 lightDirection, vec3 lightColour);